deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

 ---

-## Training Generative Models for a New Dataset
+## 2.Training Generative Models for a New Dataset

 Extending GIFTbench to a new dataset requires training **dataset-specific generative models**.
 GIFTbench does not provide dataset-agnostic generators by design, as such models would compromise the validity of robustness assessments.